go-gitea/gitea/docs/content/doc/actions/quickstart.en-us.md

 Please do not edit it manually.
 If this file is missing or corrupted, you can simply remove it and register again.

-Finally, it's time to start the runner.
+Finally, it's time to start the runner:

 ```bash
 ./act_runner daemon